erinvdoyle/flowerfarm/README.md

 ### Accessability
 This website was developed with consideration for accessability through the following methods:
+- The use of semantic HTML
-- Aria labels for all forms
+- Aria labels for the navigation bar and all forms
 - Alt text for images
 - Appropriate contrast levels between background and foreground features and background colors and text.
 - 100% Lighthouse testing scores for Accessability and SEO of each page